kuzudb/kuzudb.github.io/docs/cypher/expressions/case-expression.md

 `CASE` is used for conditional expression.
 There are two variants of conditional expression in Cypher.
 A simple form which compares an expression against multiple expressions and a general form with multiple conditional statements.

 ## Simple Form
 In the simple form, input is compared against each `WHEN` in order until a match is found.
-If no match is found, the expression in the `ELSE` is retuned.
+If no match is found, the expression in the `ELSE` is returned.
 If there is no `ELSE`, `NULL` is returned.

 Syntax
 ```